Manage deductions from your benefits to pay debts and bills

 If you receive Universal Credit, 5% will be deducted from your benefit payment for each debt you owe.
 For rent, between 10 and 20% will be deducted.

-If you want to pay more than the fixed rate towards your debts, you must arrange this with the organisation you owe.
+If you want to pay more than the fixed rate towards your debts, you must arrange this with the organisation you owe money to.

 Paying your ongoing bills

-While paying off debt, you can have extra money deducted from your benefits to pay your ongoing gas, electricity and water bills.
+While paying off debt to your gas, electricity or water supplier, you can have extra money deducted from your benefits to pay your ongoing bills.

 Paying gas and electricity bills (Fuel Direct)

-If you owe money but cannot afford to increase your payments, contact your energy supplier.
-They’ll tell you what help is available for people on low incomes and may be able to arrange a different way to pay.
+If you owe money but cannot afford more deductions to your benefits, your supplier can tell you what help is available for people on low incomes.
+They may be able to arrange a different way for you to pay.

 Paying water bills